Dooders/Dooders/docs/Learning.md

 # Learning

-One of my primary goals is to experiment how a Dooder can learn from the environment.
-A majority of research will be spent testing different methods and techniques for a Dooder to take information from the simulation and use it to extend its life.
+One of the primary goals of the project is to experiment how a Dooder can learn from the environment.
+This involves research dedicated to testing different methods and techniques for a Dooder to take information from the simulation and use it to extend its life.

 Basically, the Dooder agent will learn through its experiences and perceptions in the simulation.
-How that Dooder takes those experiences and perceptions and turns it into decisions, is the piece that is open to experimentation.

-## Minds
+## Mind Models

 A mind is a model for the way the Dooder experiences and acts in the simulation.
+How it perceives the environment and how it reacts to it.

 ### Example

-A literal model of a Dooder's mind
+A literal interpretation of the process of a mind is described below.

+### Neural Networks

 Simple Neural network based movement.
 Goal driven targets.

-Logic

-Design

-The weights and biases of a neural network serves as a form of genetic memory for the Dooder.
-Memory stored over iterations that is inexsesible to the agent.
+The weights and biases of a neural network serves as a form of genetic memory.
+Memory stored over iterations that is unaccessible to the Dooder.
+Although, the weights can be adjusted based on the Dooder's experiences and choices.

-### Future Designs
+### Future Research

-Research more on:
-- Baysieyan Neural Networks
+* Bayesian Neural Networks
-- Feed-Forward Neural Networks
+* Feed-Forward Neural Networks
-- Reinforcement Learning
+* Reinforcement Learning
-- Graph Neural Networks
+* Graph Neural Networks